Frequently Asked Questions

 A thin probe with a bulb on the end is placed into each hair follicle individually, sending a direct electric current that creates a chemical to destroy the germ cells and blood supply that begin hair growth.

-I use advanced tools and methods to provide the best results in a comfortable and calm environment.
+I use the most modern electrolysis tools to provide you with the best results in a comfortable environment.

 Please let me know how you are feeling, so I can adjust the treatment to make you more comfortable.